A Separate Model Of Foster Care

-We are well on the way to becoming the first developmental, interactive, and therapeutic Village in the SOS world, providing unprecedented support to the children and caregivers utilizing a trauma informed approach.
+We are well on the way to becoming the first therapeutic Village in the SOS world, providing unprecedented support to the children and caregivers utilizing a trauma informed approach.
 To provide this environment, we strive to offer four experiences to every individual who comes into contact with our services: a feeling of safety, relationships in which they feel they can trust, opportunities to collaborate and choose the services that they are involved in, and lastly help in building the skills necessary to move forward and function well on the daily basis.

 Our model takes into account that the most vulnerable and least visible children in the province of British Columbia unfortunately receive highly compromised service in the mainstream system due to chronic underfunding.
 We are implementing the proven and successful SOS International model in the context of the complex challenges and specifics of British Columbia, as an example for the citizens of BC to see how the effective investment of funds can permanently break the cycle of foster care.
 The SOS Children’s Village BC model can also put into practice recommendations of the Truth & Reconciliation Commission.